How to Get Out of Debt on a Low Income: 7 Proven Strategies That Work

 If you’re trying to figure out how to get out of debt on a low income then chances are you’re not going to be able to throw thousands of dollars a month at your balances.
 So you need to have a strategy that allows you to pay money toward your debt consistently.

-The debt snowball method (popularized by Dave Ramsey) has you paying off debts by smallest balance to highest.
-You pay as much money as you can toward the smallest debt, while making minimum payments to the rest.
+The debt snowball method (popularized by Dave Ramsey) has you paying off debts by the smallest balance to the highest.
+You pay as much money as you can toward the smallest debt while making minimum payments to the rest.

 As you pay off the first debt, you roll that payment over to the next debt and repeat the process.
 You keep doing this until all of your debts are gone.